Hannah414/Using-C-On-A-Mac/C_Tutorial.md

 On the same note, variables should not be started with an uppercase letter unless it is a *class* name (we will get to those later).

+## Reserved Words

+Reserved words are words that are built into programing languages.
+They are used to execute built in operations automaticaly.
+Like we discussed above, data types must be declared when creating variables, this is an exaple of using reserved words. *int*, *float*, *char*, etc.. are used to automatically declare the limitaions and rules of the variable(s) created.
+Other reserved words can be found [here](https://www.ibm.com/docs/en/developer-for-zos/14.2?topic=programs-c-reserved-keywords)